EngineerBetter/concourse-up/README.md

 ## Firewall

 Concourse-up normally allows incoming traffic from any address to reach your web node.
-You can use the `--restrict-ips` flag to add firewall rules to prevent this.
+You can use the `--allow-ips` flag to add firewall rules to prevent this.
-For example to deploy Concourse-up and only allow traffic from your local machine, you could use the command `concourse-up deploy --restrict-ips $(dig +short myip.opendns.com @resolver1.opendns.com)`.
+For example to deploy Concourse-up and only allow traffic from your local machine, you could use the command `concourse-up deploy --allow-ips $(dig +short myip.opendns.com @resolver1.opendns.com)`.
-`--restrict-ips` takes a comma seperated list of IP addresses or CIDR ranges.
+`--allow-ips` takes a comma seperated list of IP addresses or CIDR ranges.

 ## Estimated Cost